jagadeeshwithu/wilderhood.github.io/_posts/2015-02-07-Kabini-the-Land-of-the-Leopard.markdown

 ---

-<p>Kabini – A name that has gained popularity world-over for wildlife lovers.
+<p><a href="http://www.wilderhood.com/destination/Kabini">Kabini</a> – A name that has gained popularity world-over for wildlife lovers.
 A name that is associated with huge herds of elephants (700+ elephants have been seen on a single evening a few years ago).
 A name that brings images of charismatic tigers.
 And of stealthy leopards on trees.
 And the majestic tiger walking through his realm.
 Kabini is all this…and a lot more. </p>

 <img src="{{ site.baseurl }}/img/2015-02-07/tigernlandscape.jpg" alt="ESSENCE OF KABINI - Every place has a signature photograph to it.
 For me, this is the closest it comes for Kabini.
 The banks of the reservoir, with fresh grass growing at the onset of summer.
 The beautiful moist deciduous forest all around it.
 And the majestic animals that define the place - the Tiger and the Elephant.">